 Of important note, Chevy Chase Village is also a town of artists.
 Chevy Chase Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chevy Chase Village’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.63% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 38.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Chevy Chase Village is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Chevy Chase Village’s overall crime rate is lower than average for the country.

 The most common language spoken in Chevy Chase Village is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Persian.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.